-- 17.1.
-This report does not introduce a new policy, function or strategy or recommend a change to an existing policy, function or strategy and, therefore, no impact assessment is required. - 17.2.
-However, as part of the Councils ongoing equality duties, the Resource regularly consults with representative groups from the community and with employees.
+17.1.
+This report does not introduce a new policy, function or strategy or recommend a change to an existing policy, function or strategy and, therefore, no impact assessment is required.

 Paul Manning Executive Director (Finance and Corporate Resources)

 24 November 2011